-Australia is actively engaged in negotiations for a new treaty under the United Nations Convention on the Law of the Sea (UNCLOS) on the conservation and sustainable use of marine biodiversity of areas beyond national jurisdiction (BBNJ).
+In March 2023, UN member states including Australia agreed to the final text of a new treaty under the United Nations Convention on the Law of the Sea (UNCLOS) for the conservation and sustainable use of marine biodiversity in areas beyond national jurisdiction (BBNJ).

 What’s the issue?

-- Establishing effective area-based management tools, including marine protected areas, on the high seas;
+- the adoption of area-based management tools, including marine protected areas, on the high seas

-- Setting a process for environmental impact assessments for activities on the high seas;
+- environmental impact assessments for planned activities on the high seas

-- The management of marine genetic resources, including whether access should be regulated, and how the benefits of exploitation should be shared; and
+- the management of marine genetic resources, including access and benefit sharing; and

-The prospective treaty will seek to complement existing relevant legal instruments and frameworks, and relevant global, regional and sectoral bodies that have a mandate for managing activities in areas beyond national jurisdiction.
+The treaty would complement existing relevant legal instruments and frameworks, and relevant global, regional and sectoral bodies that have a mandate for managing activities in areas beyond national jurisdiction.

 Protecting marine species